 4. Product Liability Lawsuit

 Product liability lawsuits are a type of lawsuit that can be filed when an injury or death has occurred due to a defective automobile part.
 For instance, a faulty airbag may have caused injury to a driver or a passenger.
-These cases must be filed within four years from the date of the accident in most cases.
+These cases must be filed within two years from the date of the accident in most cases.
 To file a product liability lawsuit, you should contact an experienced personal injury lawyer who specializes in this type of claim as soon as possible.

 How long after an accident do you have to file a claim in Florida?